SaraK-N17/kickstarter-analysis/README.md

 1. The highest number of successful theater campaigns on Kickstarter were launched in May, June and July.
 2. A similar number of theater campaigns fail each month.

 - What can you conclude about the Outcomes based on Goals?
+The campaign goal does not appear to be predictive of the outcome.

 - What are some limitations of this dataset?